junxit/us-congress-bills-111/metadata.md

 - 2010-03-19 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-03-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 289 - 121 (Roll no. 137). (text: CR 3/18/2010 H1611-1612)
 - 2010-03-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 289 - 121 (Roll no. 137).(text: CR 3/18/2010 H1611-1612)
+- 2010-03-22 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.